jrnold/qss-tidy/docs/causality.md

 Observations are given the value of the first matching condition, so the order of these can matter.

 The `case_when` function also supports a default value by using a condition `TRUE` as the last condition.
 This will match anything not already matched.
-For example, if you wanted three categories ("black male", "black female", "white"):
+E.g. if you wanted three categories ("black male", "black female", "white"),

 ```r
 resume %>%